J-Dees/Personal-Media-Tracker/docs/APISpec.md

 # LOGGING IN/OUT
 ### `/user/login` (POST) (pass username and password)
 Pass in a name and password to log that user in.
 Unrestricts read access to private records on that user's account and enables write access.
+Gives an error if a user is already logged in.
 **Request**:
 ```json
 {
   "name": "String"